-- monitors trade and investment negotiation processes;
+- monitor trade and investment negotiation processes;

-- establishes contacts with similar international networks;
+- establish contacts with similar international networks;

 You can become an individual or organisational member/supporter of AFTINET.
 Members have voting rights and are bound by the constitution.
 To become a member or supporter of AFTINET click here.